Purchasing an ICANN-Accredited Registrar

 An ICANN-accredited registrar is purchased when ownership of the entire corporate entity is transferred.
 In this scenario, the registrar corporation/entity continues to exist but has new owners.
 This transaction is distinct from an assignment of a registrar accreditation agreement.
 More information about RAA assignments is available on the Transferring (Assigning) an ICANN Accreditation page.

 When an ICANN-accredited registrar is purchased, the acquired registrar must provide ICANN with the following:

-- a copy of the Purchase Agreement (confidential terms of the purchase may be redacted, but proof of the transaction is required); or
+- A copy of the Purchase Agreement (confidential terms of the purchase may be redacted, but proof of the transaction or shares is required);

-- a document certifying ownership transfer of the accredited registrar entity to the new owner, signed by both parties; and
+- A document certifying ownership transfer of the accredited registrar entity to the new owner, signed by both parties;

 The acquired registrar should send this information to ICANN by emailing firstname.lastname@example.org

 The acquired registrar needs to verify that all of its contact data is up to date.
 If there are any questions about these requirements or the process, please contact email@example.com.